foundersandcoders/LIFT-backend/dev/TASKS.md

 ## Conclusion

-This implementation plan leverages the better-auth library directly, ensuring perfect compatibility with the frontend client.
-By using better-auth's built-in functionality combined with our custom Neo4j user store, we get the best of both worlds: seamless frontend integration and persistence in our existing database structure.
+This implementation plan leverages the better-auth library directly for perfect frontend compatibility, while separating authentication storage (Deno KV) from business data (Neo4j).
+The authId property provides a clean link between the two systems, allowing for optimal performance and maintainability.